Making Pizza with 3D Printers

 The “Big Questions” about 3D-Printed Pizza

-Big question: can you print one of these pizzas in black and white?
+- Can you print one of these pizzas in black and white?
 If so, does that affect nutritional value?

-Big question: can you print these pizzas in low resolution “draft mode”?
+- Can you print these pizzas in low resolution “draft mode”?
 So you can print as many as possible before running out of “ink?” (because that’s how the bastards really try and get you)

-Big question: if the 3D printer starts to run out of materials/ink halfway through a pizza-printing job, will the remaining half of the pizza come out all grey-faded and liney?
+- If the 3D printer starts to run out of materials/ink halfway through a pizza-printing job, will the remaining half of the pizza come out all grey-faded and liney?

 Jokes aside, the idea of 3D printing consumable food totally changes the way I think about the future of 3D Printing.
 I already appreciated the potential of such technology, but I figured it wouldn’t factor into my life until maybe I was an old man 3D-printing sheet after sheet of Werther’s Originals.
 Not the case!
 It turns out the future is already here!
 All of a sudden my spaghetti-burning-ass is Mario Batali.